magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 #### Never read from untrusted source

-First we have to make a short digression about security writing a strong statement:
+First we have to make a short digression about the security issue we talked about above:

 [**Never use** `clojure.core/read` and `clojure.core/read-string`](https://groups.google.com/forum/#!topic/clojure/YBkUaIaRaow)
 functions when dealing with untrusted sources in CLJ.